harmony-ai-solutions/harmony-link/docs/Modules.md

 It is already being used by Kajiwoto to power TTS for their AI characters at this point.
 Therefore, all AI voices created for Kajiwoto are by default compatible with Harmony Link as well.

-By default, Harmony Link uses Harmony Speech.
+By default, Harmony Link uses Harmony Speech for TTS.
 To properly configure it and check out voices on Kajiwoto as well, check out our [Quickstart Guide for Harmony Speech](https://project-harmony.youtrack.cloud/articles/HARMONY-A-7/Quickstart#tts-using-harmony-speech).

 ### Elevenlabs